Székely autonomy movement: Events

-In Autumn 2013, the "Great Székely's March for Autonomy" was held with thousands of people forming a 53 km long human chain in Székely Land.
+In Autumn 2013, the "Great Székely's March for Autonomy" was held with tens of thousands of people forming a 53 km long human chain in Székely Land.

 On 10 March 2014, again on the Székely Freedom Day, thousands demonstrated for Székely autonomy in Târgu Mureș.

 In 2015, the Székely Autonomy Day was declared.
 It started being celebrated every last Sunday of October in 2016.

 In December 2019, two deputies of the Democratic Alliance of Hungarians submitted a draft legislation favoring the autonomy of Székely Land.
 It was tacitly adopted by the Chamber of Deputies (the lower house of the Parliament of Romania), where the Social Democratic Party (PSD) held most seats, on 28 April 2020.
 After the draft bill exceeded the 45-day deadline for debate, it was automatically adopted.
 However, Romanian President Klaus Iohannis criticized the adoption of the draft on April 29 in a television speech in which he stated "as we ... fight the coronavirus pandemic, ... the PSD ... fights in the secret offices of parliament to give Transylvania to the Hungarians".
 He also used the Hungarian language in a mocking manner: "Bună ziua ("good day" in Romanian), dear Romanians; jó napot kívánok ("good day" in Hungarian), PSD".
 The same day, the Senate rejected the draft bill.

 Iohannis' speech caused controversy, with Hungarian and Romanian officials and politicians criticizing him for it.
 In the end, Iohannis was fined by the National Council for Combating Discrimination, but this was annulled by the High Court of Cassation and Justice.